by Randall CraigFiled in: Blog, Growth, Make It Happen Tipsheet, Social MediaTagged as: Digital Strategy, Engagement, Training

 Example ideas to improve downstream capacity:

-This week’s action plan: Before building downstream capacity, or even thinking about it, reach out to your primary external partner (members, agents, clients, etc) and ask them what they might need to be successful in their own backyards.
+Before building downstream capacity, or even thinking about it, reach out to your primary external partners (members, agents, clients, etc) and ask them what they might need to be successful in their own backyards.
 Only then might you have a clue as to how you can help them help themselves… and ultimately help you.

 Marketing Insight: Sometimes an argument is made that it isn’t “the role of the organization” to build capacity externally.
-We disagree fundamentally with this, as building downstream capacity amplifies the effective execution of all of the organization’s digital initiatives.
+We disagree fundamentally with this, as building downstream capacity amplifies the effective execution of all of the organization’s digital initiatives – and real-world ones.
 And even if the argument were true, building downstream capacity is still the responsibility of the organization for one simple reason: risk mitigation.
 Embedded within the How to messaging is equally powerful Don’t do’s.
 Finally, building downstream capacity is an exercise of building stronger relationships – something that always will pay dividends.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)